ChristopherSalam/blog/_posts/2015-11-20-languages.md

 * (1) Writing a compiler is difficult.
 * (2) Code can't be run without compilation

-**Interpreted languages have instead of a compiler the ability to process the language on the machine and the code is read step by step.**
+**Interpreted or scripted languages have instead of a compiler the ability to process the language on the machine and the code is read step by step.**

-Advantages
+Advantages of  Interpreted/Scripted Languages

 * (1) Platform independent, i.e. being standalone.
 * (2) Reflection, which means you can use the language to inspect and fix itself.